aaronBurns59/TOA_Project/overview.md

 * [Notes on MD5](http://www.cs.haifa.ac.il/~orrd/HashFuncSeminar/Lecture2.pdf): I used these notes early on when I wasn't sure how to approach the MD5 coding project, I decided to learn about MD5 before I attempt to use code.
 This source also provided some of the images used in this overview.

 * [Padding from SHA256](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf): I used the offcial SHA256 paper to learn and understand the padding process for MD5, as I mention in the padding section of this overiew they are identical.
-It was also helpful for learing about hashing algorithms because as part of this module we also built the SHA256 algorithm in labs[SHA Repo](https://github.com/aaronBurns59/SHA-256-Algorithm)
+It was also helpful for learning about hashing algorithms because as part of this module we also built the SHA256 algorithm in labs[SHA Repo](https://github.com/aaronBurns59/SHA-256-Algorithm)